zephyrproject-rtos/zephyr/doc/releases/migration-guide-3.6.rst

   Any pointer to a UUID must be prefixed with `const`, otherwise there will be a compilation warning.
   For example change ``struct bt_uuid *uuid = BT_UUID_DECLARE_16(xx)`` to
   ``const struct bt_uuid *uuid = BT_UUID_DECLARE_16(xx)``. (:github:`66136`)
+* The :c:func:`bt_l2cap_chan_send` API no longer allocates buffers from the same pool as its `buf` parameter when segmenting SDUs into PDUs.
+In order to reproduce the previous behavior, the application should register the `alloc_seg` channel callback and allocate from the same pool as `buf`.

 * Mesh